infrawatch/telemetry-framework/examples/README.md

 physical machine with 64GB of memory, which is a decent enough system that likely matches real work development systems.

+There are both large and small inventory setups.
+The large setup includes a "full" single node setup that could easily be split into dual machines, much like production.
+The issue with the full setup is that it requires a machine with more than 64GB of memory (128GB recommended).
+The small setup includes a toned down version which is not setup with high availability, and reduced the memory requirements.
+A machine with 64GB of memory is recommended for the small setup.

 ## Overview

 In my lab environment, I have a single whitebox desktop with 64GB of memory, 2